MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

     :::image type="content" source="media/manage-cluster/2022/live-migration.png" alt-text="cluster Live Migration screen" lightbox="media/manage-cluster/2022/live-migration.png":::

-- To specify the number of storage migrations that can be performed at the same time, select **Storage Migration** and then select a number.
+- To specify the number of storage migrations that can be performed at the same time, select **Storage Migration** and then specify a number.
 The default value is 1.

     :::image type="content" source="media/manage-cluster/2022/storage-migration.png" alt-text="cluster Storage Migration screen" lightbox="media/manage-cluster/2022/storage-migration.png":::